fenio/dumb-provisioner/README.md

 It's not the case with Wyse terminals.
 But I found a way to force them to netboot from working Linux system.

 Also.
 While there are plenty of guides to make your own netbooting/bootstrapping I found that majority of them use legacy/BIOS and solutions like pxelinux and while I was experimenting with them I found them really unreliable.
 So if you're trying to boot UEFI based systems do NOT try to do this with pxelinux.
 They say they support it but it's really poor and buggy support.
-Don't waste time like me and go straigh to the grub based solutions.
+Don't waste time like me and go straight to the grub2 based solutions.

 ### What exactly is pxe.sh doing?